sidhant-khamankar/Railway-Reservation-System/README.md

 #### User Management:

-It can be used to add new Users and display existing users with their ID and passoword.
+It can be used to add new Users and display existing users with their ID and password.

 #### Display Reservations: